christopherreay/thisEqualsThat_frontEnd/README.md

   * This plugin is often used automatically by blueprints to give a more organic feel to the generated images
   * I thought it was nuts, but its actually really good
     * you can fiddle with it here: (https://visual.tools/blueprint/HowMany).
 When the page loads you can see that each tree is slightly off centre from perfect layout, each branch is a slightly different color in detail, and each tree has an overall slightly different hue.
 Cool.
 And you can do silly things with it :)

-The focus of visual tools is not so much on data acquisition and homogonisation, but on presentation.
-We seek to enable individuals and businesses to create effective, impactful visualisations of systems of equations, or linked data, or any other source of valuable knowledge.

-A working demo can be found here: https://visual.tools

-If you have any questions about usage or developing more tools into the pipeline, please drop us a line.
-Documentation will follow... by maybe Spring 2017